Yashvardhan-Asthana/CodeClauseInternship_Heart-Disease-Risk-Assessment/README.md

-# Heart Disease Prediction Web Application
+# Heart Disease Risk Assessment - Golden Level Project

 ## Overview
-This project is a **Heart Disease Prediction Web Application** is a golden-level project assigned to me as part of my Data Science Internship at CodeClause IT Company.
-The project is built using Python and Flask and utilizes a machine learning model trained on a Kaggle dataset to predict the risk of heart disease based on user input.
-The web application provides a user-friendly interface for entering medical parameters and obtaining a prediction of heart disease risk.
+This project is a **Heart Disease Prediction Web Application** is a golden-level project assigned to me as part of my Data Science Internship at **CodeClause** IT Company.
+This is a web-based machine learning project built using Python and Flask.
+It employs a machine learning model trained on a Kaggle dataset to predict the risk of heart disease based on user input.
+The web application features a user-friendly interface, allowing users to input medical parameters and receive a prediction regarding their heart disease risk.

 I would like to express my gratitude to **CodeClause** IT Company for providing me with this wonderful opportunity to enhance my skills and knowledge during the internship.